v7labs/darwin-py/README.md

 - Listing local and remote datasets
 - Create/remove datasets
 - Upload/download data to/from remote datasets
-- Direct integration with pytorch dataloaders (See [torch/README.md](darwin/torch/README.md))
+- Direct integration with PyTorch dataloaders

-Support tested for python 3.7.
+Support tested for python 3.8.

 ## Installation